2TallTyler/iti-classic/README.md

 - Enable Waste & Recycling chain
   - Enables Recycling Center to sort Waste from town buildings into Recycled Materials for transport to industries
   - See section above in README
-  - **Requires Improved Town Layouts version 1.3.0 or better**

-## Code Reference
-All code is commented and is organized into several .nml files (one for each industry) which are combined by a simple Python script into a merged .nml file for compiling into the .grf.
-All of these files are in /src/.

-All cargos are defined in cargos.nml.
-Incompatible NewGRFs are listed in header.nml.

-If you have any questions, please feel free to contact me and I will do my best to help.

 ## Translations
 Currently available in: